Quick Take

 Gray’s last day will be July 10, according to a media release Monday.
 The governing board of the Pajaro Valley Health Care District, which manages the Watsonville hospital, has already started the process to identify an interim CEO, which will be followed by a search for a permanent CEO in the fall.

 During his tenure, the hospital has experienced financial highs and lows.
-It reported a nearly $23 million loss for 2025.
-In 2024, Measure N, a voter initiative to generate funding for infrastructure needs, passed, which led to the health care district buying the 27-acre property the hospital sits on.
+In 2024, Measure N, a voter initiative to generate funding for infrastructure needs, passed, which led to the health care district buying the building and the 27-acre property the hospital sits on later that year.

-Watsonville Community Hospital recently received a $10.6 million state grant from a fund aimed at stabilizing hospitals in financial distress.
+Just days before Gray announced his departure, Watsonville Community Hospital received a $10.6 million state grant from a fund aimed at stabilizing hospitals in financial distress.
+He told Lookout via email that the grant is “a crucial funding bridge during a challenging financial period.”

 “This community’s always been challenged, and we always came through collectively together,” said hospital board member Marcus Pimentel.
 “That being said, I’m super grateful to Steve.”